LIVE WITHOUT HARMING! OPPOSE IMPERIALISM, MILITARISM AND THE CULT OF VIOLENCE

 • Theft of land and wealth, frequently on a large scale.

-• Oppression and repression to generate fear in order to achieve submission, obedience, and to prevent rebellions.
+• Oppression and repression to generate fear in order to achieve submission and obedience and to prevent rebellions.

 Some British people believe their empire was different from the others, quite benign, because they are more civilized; however, nothing could be further from the truth, as demonstrated by several examples: